 - What is the duration of every walking session?

-- Will you put on his shoes or raincoat on a wet day?
+- Are you comfortable putting on his shoes or other walking essentials before taking him for a walk?
 Or, will you clean his paws before handing him back to us?

 - Will you carry on the training methods I am using?